Updated: July 6, 2022

 Now, when you invest in a unit investment trust fund (UITF) or a mutual fund, are you making a debt investment or an equity investment?

 If you’re familiar with these, then you’ll realize that it falls under an equity investment.
-You won’t earn dividends because those are usually reinvested back to the fund.
+You won’t earn dividends because those are usually reinvested back into the fund.
 However, the only way to get your capital is to sell back your units or shares to the fund.

 That’s why when you have fund investments, you’ll most likely receive invitations to stockholder or shareholder meetings.
-Because that’s when the board updates you of what they’ve been doing, which is your right as part-owner of the fund.
+Because that’s when the board updates you on what they’ve been doing, which is your right as part-owner of the fund.

 How about the very popular Pag-IBIG MP2 program?
 Is this a debt-type or an equity-type of investment?